ustbhuangyi/vue-analysis/doc/extend/v-model.md

   const type = el.attrsMap.type

   if (process.env.NODE_ENV !== 'production') {
+    // inputs with type="file" are read only and setting the input's
+    // value will throw an error.
     if (tag === 'input' && type === 'file') {
       warn(
         `<${el.tag} v-model="${value}" type="file">:\n` +